Exorth98/react-native-translation/README.md

 The ```getTranslation()``` function is the solution for that.

 You can call this function wherever you want inside the provider with a dictionary as parameter (just like for ```<TransText>```), and it will return a string containing the text in the right language.

+> **!!
+The getTranslation function must use inside the component class/function to access the context**

 ```javascript
 // Import function